HHS/ASPR-ms-taskit/README.md

 ### Core
 [Core](core) is the base taskit engine and contains the root level functionality that drives the translation and serialization.
-This library contains the base TranslationController class, the base TranslationSpec class and the base TranslationEngine class.
+This library contains the base TranslationController class, the base TranslationSpec class and the base TaskitEngine class.

 #### TranslationController
 The TranslationController class handles the delgation of reading/writing from/to input/output files.